liferay/liferay-docs/user/articles/120-search/02-what-new-search.markdown

 infrastructure changes that expose more functionality for developers to use in your code.

-In addition to application-specific indexes, other enhancements to the search infrastructure include:
+### API Enhancements

+Enhancements to the [search
+framework](/docs/7-2/frameworks/-/knowledge_base/f/liferays-search-framework#liferays-search-framework)
+APIs include:

 - Low level indexing and queries
-- Operations directly on documents (no need for the Indexer framework)
+- Operations directly on indexed documents (no need for the Indexer framework)

 ## Multi-Language Search